Mining Josef Herman

 The internationally renowned émigré artist Josef Herman travelled to Britain from Poland in 1940 and settled in Ystradgynlais between 1944 and 1955.
 The extraordinary paintings, drawings and prints Josef Herman made during this time captured the life of the community, most notably in his images of miners.

 In 2002 the Josef Herman Art Foundation Cymru was established in Ystradgynlais to honour Josef Herman and his legacy and to encourage the public appreciation of the visual arts by people of all ages.
-From 2013-15 the Josef Herman Art Foundation Cymru is working with Tate on a two-year partnership project called Mining Josef Herman, as part of a larger project called Transforming Tate Britain: Archives and Access.
+From 2013-15 the Josef Herman Art Foundation Cymru worked with Tate on a two-year partnership project called Mining Josef Herman, as part of a larger project called Transforming Tate Britain: Archives and Access.

 To find out more or get involved, please join us on a Friday coffee morning at the Welfare from 10am – 12pm or contact us via the contact page.